 Draw 4: Dig for Dinos allows the player to lay out a fictional paleontological dig site, and start looking for dinosaur skeletons.
 The eight different dinosaurs are each built from four cards, and they are color coded to help the player learn which bones go together to make the complete skeleton.
-This helps children with CAPD build on their memory, attention-span, and teamwork skills that will benefit them as they grow.
+This helps children with CAPD build on their memory, attention span, and teamwork skills that will benefit them as they grow.

 Simon is the classic game from 1978 that was designed to increase memory function.
 By using four basic colors, children are tasked with remembering the color and sound sequence with increasing difficulty.
 Simon will keep adding colors and sound as long as the player repeats them back correctly.
-This game is perfect for building on memory, comprehension and attention.
+This game is perfect for building on memory, comprehension, and attention.
 It can be played anywhere, whether in the car, doctor’s office, school, or in the comfort of home.

 9. Guess Who?

 Guess Who? is another classic game that encourages a player to build on their memory and problem solving skills in order to win the game.
 Children are taught to ask questions while narrowing down characters to solve the mystery of their opponent’s identity.
-The wacky characters, welcoming colors, and ease-of-play makes Guess Who? an approachable game that can be greatly beneficial toward their development.
+The wacky characters, welcoming colors, and ease-of-play make Guess Who? an approachable game that can be greatly beneficial toward their development.

 10. Smarty Pants – The Series (Preschool – Grade 5)

 Smarty Pants is easily distinguished by their pants-shaped boxes and brightly colored games.
 With over 100 fun games, brainteasers, and puzzles, Smarty Pants provides a robust amount of knowledge for children (from preschool up to 5th grade).
-Their wide selection of games and questions help with cognitive development, memory, reading, spelling and problem solving.
+Their wide selection of games and questions help with cognitive development, memory, reading, spelling, and problem solving.

 Assisting Children with CAPD